nobodyscripts/LeafBlowerScript/Readme.md

 MinerSphereAmount, MinerSphereTimer to control, use amount 0 for infinite, delay is in ms, timer is in minutes.
 Insert: Removed the mine removal and vein quality settings.
+Insert: Added vein removal quality calculations, prioritises removal of veins that are close to slot 1 and have lower rarity.
+Insert: Changed transmute timer to seconds from minutes to allow better control.

 Del: Quick cursed cheese farm mode, left in incase anyone else needs.